 Contract negotiations are typically handled by a different team, which may be a smaller sub-set of the evaluation team, or even include different individuals such as the Finance Officer and District Leadership as needed.

 After successful contract negotiations, the Procurement Officer shall prepare an award determination memo for the procurement file.
-This document shall summarize the procurement process to date and a copy of all pertinent documentation from the procurement process, including any evaluation scoresheets.
+This document shall summarize the procurement process to date and contain a copy of all pertinent documentation from the procurement process, including any evaluation scoresheets.
 This Memo shall be submitted to the District Finance Office for final review and approval.

 After successful contract negotiations, a contract shall be prepared by the District Finance Office in coordination with the selected vendor (and Board Counsel if needed), and the contract shall be submitted for Superintendent review and then Board approval.